Xylaria hypoxylon: Edibility

-Xylaria polymorpha is thicker and not as branched as X. hypoxylon.

 Chemical compounds

 A variety of chemical compounds with in vitro properties have been identified in this fungus.
 The compounds xylarial A and B both have moderate cytotoxic activity against the human hepatocellular carcinoma cell line Hep G2.
 The pyrone derivative compounds named xylarone and 8,9-dehydroxylarone also have cytotoxic activity.
 Several cytochalasins, compounds that bind to actin in muscle tissue, have been found in the fungus.
 X. hypoxylon also contains a carbohydrate-binding protein, a lectin, with a unique sugar specificity, and which has potent anti-tumor effects in various tumor cell lines.